 The best place to find a Sanke Keg is at a recycling or scrap yard or a brewery.
 Sanke Kegs are the legal property of the brewery who’s name is stamped into the keg itself.
 Breweries pay substantially more for kegs than the $30-$40 deposit a consumer leaves with the store.
 Paying the deposit and then keeping the keg is still considered stealing and gives home brewers a bad reputation.
 On the flip side, I’ve also read plenty of stories about people attempting to do the right thing by returning the keg and being flat out refused because they didn’t have a receipt or they waited too long.
 That’s unfortunate because it’s the brewery that suffers, not the store or distributor.
 But, what is someone supposed to do at that point?
 Please don’t steal kegs, the Beer Karma will be worth it in the end.

 If you need a keg… Stainless Steel US Sanke Keg – 15.5 gal.
 KEG100 – via MoreBeer

 Other Similar Solutions…

-- Kegland’s Kegmenter is a ready-built line of fermenters based on sanke kegs
+Kegland’s Kegmenter is a ready-built line of fermenters based on sanke kegs

 - Torpedo 10 Gallon Ball Lock Homebrew Keg + Spunding Valve